EMC China Lab

 Latest Registration Requirements for Australia RCM

-1. The new regulation officially came into effect on March 1, 2013.
+1. The new regULation officially came into effect on March 1, 2013.

 2. SAA registration and C-Tick registration will be gradually phased out, replaced by RCM registration, which covers both safety and EMC (C-Tick may still apply to some low-power wireless products).